 The moving image increasingly permeates the fabric of contemporary culture and society.
 From cinema theaters and home televisions to installation art, portable electronic devices, medical technologies, and science laboratories, and in public spaces from airport terminals to building façades, the moving image is nearly ubiquitous.

 This group is conceived as a cohort of faculty and graduate students from various departments engaged in Moving Image Studies and provides a forum for group study, viewing, presentations and discussion.
-The group meets regularly during the semesters; for actual dates see the events listing on CSCL's Film & Media Studies page.
+The group meets regularly during the semesters.
+For the current semester schedule and past group events click here.

 To be added to the MIMS listserv to receive information on upcoming events, courses, and news of interest, please e-mail email@example.com with your name and preferred e-mail address.

 A graduate minor bringing together courses and faculty from thirteen College of Liberal Arts departments.